 "Will Mahathir, who has been proven to be a sly leader and skilled at twisting facts, be allowed to continue to deceive the people?

 "We direct these questions to the Harapan presidential council.
 If political anarchy happens due to Mahathir's actions, they will be held responsible," the former PKR deputy president said in a statement today.

 He criticised Mahathir for refusing to outline a clear transition plan.

-Syed Husin, a political veteran who started out with Parti Rakyat Malaysia in 1974, said the country's rot started with Mahathir that culminated with the "kleptocrat" Najib Abdul Razak.
+Syed Husin, a former Parti Rakyat Malaysia president and two-term Senator, said the country's rot started with Mahathir that culminated with the "kleptocrat" Najib Abdul Razak.

 "The fighters and leaders of the past who fought day and night to defend the people and save the country has now fallen silent.

 "The voice that lit the people's uprising has now turned into a voice that praises and apple polishes the old prime minister.

 "Their noses have been pierced, therefore they follow the prime minister from behind wherever he goes," he said.